dahm641/tech258_git/read_me.md

 - There are two main types of loops: ***for loops*** and ***while loops***.

 ### **For Loop:**
-A for loop is used when you know in advance how many times you want to repeat a block of code.
+A for loop is used when you know in advance hgit commit -m ow many times you want to repeat a block of code.
 It's often used when you need to iterate over a sequence of elements, like a list or array.

 ### Example of a for loop in Python
 ```python